E Z Publishing Information

 - Market Strategy Manager – making a plan and adjusting to meet your set goals

-You can either learn how to perform these tasks yourself, or hire sub contractors to perform the tasks related to a specific job.
+You can either learn how to perform these tasks yourself or hire subcontractors to carry out the tasks related to a particular job.
 In either case, the ultimate responsibility is yours alone, so choose wisely and be informed.
 Most important – stay positive – there is a learning curve that never goes away.

 Don’t be afraid to take risks – we learn from our failures.

 Visit the useful sites listed to help to get started.
-Whenever you need more information use the support groups in the various sites.
+Whenever you need more information use the support groups on the various sites.
 Find a group you feel comfortable with and get involved in conversations.
-There are many experienced professionals that lend support – your job is to sort the information and find what works best for your plan.
+Many experienced professionals lend support – your job is to sort the information available and find what works best for your plan.

-Ask questions and learn from the others’ experience, and decide what is right for you.
+Ask questions and learn from other’s experiences, and decide what is right for you.